sorainrj/ccclll/docs/i.Add the Extension.md

 ## Android Manifest Additions

-The CameraUI ANE requires a few additions to the manifest to be able to start certain activities and get access to the users media.
+The Adverts ANE requires a few additions to the manifest to be able to start certain activities.
 You should add the listing below to your manifest, replacing `APPLICATION_ID` with your AIR application id on Android (eg `air.com.distriqt.test`) Note that it may be prefixed by `air.`.

 ```xml
 <manifest android:installLocation="auto">